passwordless-id/webauthn/docs/authentication.md

 Sadly, there are a few things you cannot do.

-### You cannot know if a user already registered a passkey
+- ❌ You cannot know if a user already registered a passkey

-### You cannot decide if the passkey should be hardware-bound or synced
+- ❌ You cannot decide if the passkey should be hardware-bound or synced

-### You cannot delete a passkey
+- ❌ You cannot delete a passkey

-Perhaps this one will be coming.

-### *Beware of platform/browser quirks!*
+> *And beware of platform/browser quirks!*

 The specification is complex, areas like UX are left to platform's discretion and browser vendors have their own quirks.
 As such, I would highly recommend one thing: **test it out with a variety of browsers/platforms**.
 It's far from a consitent experience.